chuckdries/sunhacks-19/slides/2-webserver.md

   res.send("hello world");
 });
 ```

-- app.get instructs express to respond to `GET` requests
-- the string `"/"` specifies the path we're handling (`/` is the default path)
-- the function is what express calls when it gets a `GET` request to `/`.
-Its two parameters, req and res, refer to the incoming request, and your response to it. `req` contains informatino like the path. `res` contains methods like `send` to send a response
+This registers a function that express will call when it gets a `GET` request to the root url, `/`.

 Finally, we need to tell our app to listen for requests